Swimming & shellfish

 What are we testing for?

 To find out if the water at swimming spots could make you sick, we test water for indicator bacteria.
 Although they may not make you sick themselves, these bacteria tend to indicate the presence of other disease-causing pathogens (such as viruses and protozoa).

 We don't test for the pathogens themselves as this is expensive and generally takes a lot longer.
 The bacteria we are looking out for in freshwater are E. coli and faecal coliforms.
 At marine sites we are looking out for enterococci.
-You can find more on the harmful bacteria we test for here.

 Environment Southland uses two ways of assessing the water quality at popular swimming sites.
 These are: